Art-Sells/Arells/Build-Notes.md

 ### Last Resort
 - Create separate Wallet to handle where we get our 3% fee...
 - Remove console.logs from all components, hide "wallettester" and "hpmtester" from main
-- Resolve Google/Bing/Yahoo Search Tab issues (Add Metatags to all recurring pages)
+- Resolve Google/Bing/Yahoo Search Tab issues (Bing Webmaster Tools) (Add Unique Metatags to all recurring pages)
-- Resolve UI (pop-up images modals and rolling loader issues [on mobile, etc])

 ## Arells 2.0 (and beyond):